the-marcules/standardLibrary/concourse/README.md

 2. set-pipeline will install the pipeline.yml to concourse
 3. newly set pipelines are paused automatically, so unpause it. (you can unpause it in the concourse dashboard as well)

+> **🤓**
+> For convenience you could put the steps above in a script and just run that.
+See [fly_pipe.sh](./fly_pipe.sh) for example.

+## Try it out

 Now everything should be set up.
-In your browser navigate to [Localhost](http://localhost:8080) You should find your pipeline in the concourse dashboard.
-Try to trigger it.
+In your browser navigate to [Localhost on port 8080](http://localhost:8080) You should find your pipeline in the concourse dashboard.
+Try to trigger it manually by clicking on the ⊕ button in the pipeline detail view.